dvfrancis/older-and-wider/README.md

 - Browser Tab:

     - A custom HTML favicon will be shown to aid users' identification of the site.
+It will also be shown whenever someone adds the site as a bookmark\favourite.

 - Header: